Maitrey1111/Maitrey1111/README.md

 ### Hi there 👋
+- 😄 Pronouns: He/Him
+- 👯 I’m looking to collaborate on Web Dev

 <!--
 **Maitrey1111/Maitrey1111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.